Frequently Asked Questions

 Q: My swimmer won his heat.
 Why didn’t he/she come in first overall for that event?

-A: Your swimmer may have won his/her individual heat but another swimmer in a different heat may have had a lower time.
-The swimmer with the lowest time in that specific event (ie. taking into consider all the 13-14 year olds who swam the 100 backstroke at that meet).
+A: Your swimmer may have won his/her individual heat, but another swimmer in a different heat may have had a lower time.
+The final results for a specific event (e.g. 13-14 girls’ 100 yard breaststroke) are compiled based upon the fastest times for all swimmers in that event.
 A personal best time is what we are striving for!

 Q: How do I know my swimmer is doing better at swim meets?

 A: You should keep track of how your swimmer is doing at swim meets.
 You can make up a spreadsheet, keep a log book, get the Deck Pass app, use Active, etc. These are great ways to track swim times for the events they participate in.
 Swim meets are a true test of swimmers’ performance improvements.